Researchers interested in peptides for skin repair and hair growth may be wondering how to set the right GHK-Cu dosage for their next study.

 As a research peptide, there is no “recommended dose” for GHK-Cu.
 However, a review of the available literature suggests that researchers have previously dosed it in the following ways [2]:

-- Frequency: Once per day.
-You can also split the dose into several smaller injections.
+• Frequency: Once per day; can also split the dose into two.

 We do not encourage the unsupervised self-administration of GHK-Cu or any other research peptide—under any circumstances.